AxonIQ/reference-guide/release-notes/rn-axon-server/rn-as-minor-releases.md

 ### Release 4.5.5

-* Fix for contexts not starting when some contexts are using BloomFilterIndex and others are using JumpSkipIndex.
+* Fix for contexts not starting when some contexts are using BLOOM_FILTER_INDEX  and others are using JUMP_SKIP_INDEX.

 ### Release 4.5.4